Homelab App Store · Docker-powered

 docker run -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/besoeasy/yantr

-RUns On localhost:5252 How to install Docker? →
+How do I install Docker? →

 Features